j3k0/cordova-plugin-purchase/doc/api.md

  - `product.owned` - Product is owned
  - `product.downloading` - Product is downloading non-consumable content
  - `product.downloaded` - Non-consumable content has been successfully downloaded for this product
+ - `product.additionalData` - additional data possibly required for product purchase
  - `product.transaction` - Latest transaction data for this product (see [transactions](#transactions)).
- - `product.additionalData` - additional data possibly required for passing info in event based behavior.

 ### *store.Product* public methods